 Length: 300–1000 words

 Poems should be succinct, imaginative, and accessible; we tend to avoid long narrative poems.

 Length: Up to 20 lines

-For nonfiction, SPIDER readers enjoy well-researched articles about animals, kids their own age doing amazing things, and cool scientific discoveries (such as wetsuits for penguins and real-life invisibility cloaks).
+For nonfiction, SPIDER readers enjoy well-researched articles about animals, kids their own age doing amazing things, women and people of color, and cool scientific discoveries (such as wetsuits for penguins and real-life invisibility cloaks).
 Nonfiction articles should rise above a simple list of facts; we look for kid-friendly nonfiction shaped into an engaging narrative.

 Length: 300–800 words

 We also appreciate clever crafts, recipes, games, and puzzles; however, please submit only activities that a reader would be able to perform with minimal parental assistance.

 - We only accept online submissions, and the Submittable page you're currently on is the only place we accept them.
 We do not accept hard-copy submissions or email submissions.
 Submittable accepts international submissions.

 - Please do not email submissions to editors or Customer Service.

 Cricket Media’s literary magazines (BABYBUG, LADYBUG, SPIDER, CRICKET, and CICADA) will consider all manuscripts that are sent on speculation.
 We do not accept queries.
 Please submit a complete manuscript.
 (Manuscript should be submitted as a .doc, .docx, .txt, or .rtf file.)
 Fiction and nonfiction manuscripts should include an exact word count; poetry manuscripts should include an exact line count.
 Include full contact information: phone, email, and mailing address.